 Prabhudas Ji Maharaj

-In 2004 Prabhudas Ji Maharaj, the present head of the organization, has an MBBS degree, has specialized in neurosurgery, and was a renowned homeopathic practioner.
+Sant Prabhudas Ji Maharaj, the present head of the organization, has an MBBS degree, specialising in neurosurgery.
+He was a renowned homeopathic practitioner before his sanyas.

-Sant Prabhudas ji has traveled extensively in India, US, UK, Europe and Africa, where he has lectured by invitation, at various forums.
+Sant Prabhudas ji has traveled extensively in India, USA, UK, Europe and Africa, where he has lectured by invitation, at various forums.

 During 1986 to 2002 Sant Prabhudas Ji Maharaj spent 5 months meditating in the cold winters of Badrinath.
-In his 17th year of meditation in Badrinath, he had a vision - “Nar Sewa is Narayan Sewa,” which lead to the building of this hospital.
+In his 17th year of meditation in Badrinath, he had a vision - “Nar Sewa is Narayan Sewa,” which lead to the building of this hospital in 2004.